Skip to main content

 )

-You can also inspect the raw difficulty scores to calibrate:
+Inspect the raw distribution of difficulty scores to calibrate:

 scores = [e.difficulty for e in mw.step_log if e.difficulty is not None]